 In my opinion, choosing one of these three elements to give meaning to your photographs is a guarantee of success.

 You can also choose not to tell a story but to take aesthetic photographs.
-It is a great solution to give meaning to your photos.
+This is a great solution for giving meaning to your photos.

 Aesthetic photographs often have a very strong impact.
 They are not easy to build.